Chart Color Schemes

 Derwent Valley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.3%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 13.3%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are the most common at 8.6%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.4%).
-Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (32.1%).
+Vocational credentials are prominent, with 41.4% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (32.1%).
+Educational participation is high, with 28.3% currently enrolled in formal education: 12.0% in primary, 8.8% in secondary, and 2.5% in tertiary education.

 Frequently Asked Questions - Education